 - Mike Dill '71 created the Dill Fund which provides funds for students to explore off-campus opportunities outside of the normal academic year.

-- Three Phi Delts serve on the board of the National Association of Wabash Men.
+- Four Phi Delts serve on the board of the National Association of Wabash Men.

 - Five Phi Delts currently serve on the board of the Indianapolis Association of Wabash Men, and two have served as the organization's president.